Support to broaden your horizons – literally as well as figuratively.

 In addition to our international travel grants there may be other scholarships for which you are eligible.
 Some of these are listed below.
 Also, check for other scholarships on the University's scholarships announcements page.

-UniSA Business School offers Student Mobility Grant for students undertaking undergraduate and postgraduate coursework business programs at the University of South Australia.
+UniSA Business School offers Student Mobility Grants for students undertaking undergraduate and postgraduate coursework business programs at the University of South Australia.
 Please contact us for more information.

-UniSA International offers additional scholarships known as International Student Exchange Program (ISEP) Scholarships, funded by the Australian Government.
-These opportunities are available to Australian citizens only and are advertised as they arise via the exchange website, facebook and email announcements.
+UniSA International offers additional scholarships which are funded by the Australian Government, via programs such as the New Colombo Plan Mobility Grants or Australia Awards Endeavour Mobility Grants.
+These opportunities include scholarships for specific short-term or full semester programs.
+They are available to Australian citizens only and are advertised as they arise via the Study Overseas website, Instagram and email announcements.

-- Germany: DAAD Scholarships – DAAD Scholarships (German Academic Exchange Service).
+- Germany: DAAD Scholarships – (German Academic Exchange Service).
 Click here for more information.

-- Japan: JASSO Scholarships – Contact the exchange team for information.
+- Japan: JASSO Scholarships – Contact the Study Overseas team for information.

 - Japan: Nagoya University of Foreign Studies Stipends – Students selected for an exchange to Nagoya University of Foreign Studies are eligible to receive an allowance for the duration of their stay.
-For more information please contact Janene Pellarin.
+Contact the Study Overseas team for information.

 There are a number of eligibility requirements.
 To find out if you are eligible for OS-HELP, visit the Australian Government’s Study Assist website.